henryw374/henryw374.github.io.old/_posts/2018-09-17-cross-platform.md

 ### Why Cross-Platform ?

-Many authors and speakers have expounded the virtues of _Separating Decisions from Dependencies_ [1], typically citing reliability/testability/visibility as benefits.
+Many authors and speakers have expounded the virtues of _Separating Decisions from Dependencies_  or _Isolate Computation From State_ [1], typically citing reliability/testability/visibility as benefits.
 I am totally in agreement with them, but why go further and say Decisions code must be cross platform?